Patient Information: Male, Age 75

 Diagnosis: Peripheral Vascular Disease / Falls / Muscle Weakness

-• Bed Mobility: Dependent (100% assistance); unable to roll side-to-side or move from lying
+• Bed Mobility: Dependent (100% assistance); unable to roll side-to-side or move from lying down to sitting.

 • Transfers: Dependent (100% assistance); required a mechanical lift.

 • Ambulation: Unable to walk; moderate (> 50%) assistance for wheelchair mobility.

 • Modality: OmniVersa® Multi-Modality Therapy System / OmniCycle® Elite Motorized Therapeutic Exercise System.

 • Protocol Specifics: Lower extremity triphasic PENS to both quadriceps/hamstrings for neuromuscular re-education and strengthening.
 Progressed to lower extremity cycling PENS with OmniCycle® neuro mode using soccer and traffic biofeedback activities to increase strength and reciprocal coordination.

 • Duration: Nine weeks.

 • Other Therapy Services Provided: Therapeutic exercise, therapeutic activities, balance training, and gait training.

 • Ambulation: >1000 feet using a straight cane.